brycewray/hugo-site/content/posts/2023/10/cloudflare-fonts-first-look/index.md

 I found that I can't use either of the good ways to get around this issue with the Cloudflare Fonts service, because it injects its `style` content **after** my Pages Function does its search/replace work to add nonces to any inline styling already in my code.[^inline] So, in order to test CFF, I had to take a little edge off my CSP.
 I'm not crazy about that, but I suspect most Cloudflare Pages users aren't so picky regarding CSPs and, thus, will find Cloudflare Fonts an unalloyed boon.

 [^inline]: In each such case, the inline styling exists due to third-party stuff over which I lack control.
 Otherwise, I avoid inline styling specifically to avoid violating the CSP.

+**Update, 2023-10-18**: I used Cloudflare Fonts on this site for a few hours but have found the feature to be glitchy --- *i.e.*, sometimes it works and sometimes it doesn't.
+(Remember, it's still in beta.)
+{.box}